ARM-software/vscode-cmsis-csolution/README.md

 The first column in the **Software Components** view shows how many instances of the component are deployed in the project.
 If the component has a selected checkbox, one instance is deployed.
 If the checkbox is not selected, it is not deployed in the project.
 If a number input displays, multiple instances of this component can be deployed to a project.

-The CMSIS-Pack specification states that each software component should have the following attributes:
+The CMSIS-Pack specification states that each software component must have the following attributes:

 - Component class (Cclass): A top-level component name.
 For example: **CMSIS**.
 For a full list of component classes, see [Software Component Cclasses](https://arm-software.github.io/CMSIS_5/Pack/html/cp_Packs.html#pack_Cclass) in the Open-CMSIS-Pack documentation.
 - Component group (Cgroup): A component group name.
 For example: **CORE** for the **CMSIS** component class.